preservim/vim-thematic/README.markdown

 In addition, settings like `textwidth` will modify your documents, which this plugin strenuously avoids.

+See the [vim-pencil](http://github.com/reedes/vim-pencil) plugin by the same author to manage `textwidth` etc.

 ### Q: How can I configure Vim to emulate markdown editors like IA Writer?

 It works best with fullscreen in a GUI-based Vim.
 A few steps are